opera-adt/dist-s1-enumerator/README.md

  {'mgrs_tile_id': '19HBD', 'post_acq_date': '2024-03-28', 'track_number': 91}]
 ```
 </details>

-Each dictionary uniquely determine a DIST-S1 product in space and time.
+Each dictionary uniquely determines a DIST-S1 product.
-For example, using the last entry, we can run the following:
+In fact, the list above is a complete account of all DIST-S1 products over this MGRS tile and during this time period.
+We can use any of the dictionaries to trigger the DIST-S1 workflow e.g. using the last dictionary in the list above:
 ```
 dist-s1 run \
     --mgrs_tile_id '19HBD' \